Pediatric Liver Transplants

 Yale Medicine also offers living donor transplantation, and family members or others close to the child can be evaluated as potential donors.
 This can significantly shorten the patient’s wait time for a new liver.

-If a living donor has been confirmed, a date is then set for the surgery.
+If a living donor has been identified, a date is then set for the surgery.
 Otherwise, the family waits for a phone call that a deceased donor organ is available.
-During this waiting period, they will be given medicine and nutritional support to keep their child’s liver as healthy as possible until a transplant is available.
+During this waiting period, the child will be given medicine and nutritional support until a transplant is possible.

 How is a pediatric liver transplant performed?

 When a donor liver becomes available, the patient and the transplant team meet at the hospital for final tests.
 Once the patient is cleared for surgery, the transplant is performed as soon as possible.